 Low-fat diets may, therefore, cause an increased risk of hormonal issues and infertility in women, and may even cause numerous menstrual issues.

 7. Gut-Related Problems

 A healthy gut is strongly connected to a healthy brain.
 Thus, a diet that naturally furnishes the body with a healthy supply of fatty acids and fiber, promotes not just a sharper brain, but also a healthier gut.
 While there is no concrete evidence to state how fatty acids affect gut bacteria, it is known that a diet that maintains a healthy sugar balance in the body keeps gut bacteria well-balanced as well.
-Thus, eating plenty of high-fiber plant foods along with healthy fats can feed the bacteria, and also maintains the optimal balance needed to
+Thus, eating plenty of high-fiber plant foods along with healthy fats can feed the bacteria, and also maintains the optimal balance needed to reduce or lower inflammation.

 Healthy Fats To Include In Your Diet Today